MuJiongan/2k_ratings/README.md

 # 2k_ratings
-get the player's rating from https://www.2kratings.com/ and generate a csv file
+get all the players' rating from https://www.2kratings.com/ and generate a csv file